|

 Homemade enchiladas are easy to make!
 For the full recipe and ingredients, please scroll down to the bottom of this page.

-1. Chop the leftover smoked chicken and pop it into a medium-sized bowl.
+Chop the leftover smoked chicken and place it into a medium sized bowl.

-2. To make these sauce, preheat your oven to 425-F. Peel the tomatillos and cut them in half.
-Pop them onto a baking sheet with the onions and garlic and sprinkle with salt and pepper.
-Roast for about 20 minutes or until the tomatillos are soft and are giving off their liquid.
+To make the sauce, preheat your oven to 425 F. Peel the tomatillos and cut them in half.
+Place them on a baking sheet with the onions and garlic, then sprinkle with salt and pepper.
+Roast for about 20 minutes or until the tomatillos are soft and releasing their liquid.

-3. Pop the tomatillos, onions, and garlic into a food processor or blender and pulse until smooth.
+Transfer the tomatillos, onions, and garlic to a food processor or blender and pulse until smooth.
 Season with salt and pepper.

-4. Spread about 1/2 a cup of the tomatillo sauce into the bottom of a 9 x 13 Pyrex casserole dish.
-Set aside.
+Spread about 1/2 cup of the tomatillo sauce into the bottom of a 9 x 13 Pyrex casserole dish and set aside.

-5. Mix the chopped chicken with 1 cup of sauce, and half the cheese.
+Mix the chopped chicken with 1 cup of sauce and half of the cheese.
 Mix well.
-Put about 1/2 cup of filling into the center of a tortilla and roll it up.
-Place it in the casserole dish and repeat until you’re out of filling or until the pan is filled.
+Add about 1/2 cup of filling to the center of each tortilla, roll it up, and place it in the casserole dish.
+Repeat until all the filling is used or the dish is full.

-6. Mix the remaining sauce with 2 tablespoons of sour cream.
-If the sauce is very thick, dilute it with a bit of chicken broth until it is smooth and runny (but not thin like water.)
+Mix the remaining sauce with 2 tablespoons of sour cream.
+If the sauce is very thick, thin it with a bit of chicken broth until it is smooth and pourable but not watery.

-7. Top your enchiladas with about 1 cup of sauce and top with the remaining cheese.
-Cover with foil and bake for about 10 minutes, then pull the foil off and continue baking until hot and bubbly – about another 10 minutes.
+Top the enchiladas with about 1 cup of sauce, then add the remaining cheese.
+Cover with foil and bake for about 10 minutes, then remove the foil and continue baking until hot and bubbly, about another 10 minutes.

 Toppings for Enchiladas